-People joining January through March pay the full dues for the year ($15).
-People joining April through August, payhalf dues for the remainder of the year ($8).
-People joining September through December pay the full dues ($15) and are covered to the end of the following year.)
+Any additional household member joining January through March shall pay the full dues for the year ($15).
+Any person joining April through August, shall pay half dues for the remainder of the year ($8).
+And, a person joining September through December shall pay the full dues ($15) and is covered to the end of the following year.)

-To jointly apply for a household membership, please fill the form for the primary member first and once it is submitted fill the form again for the secondary member.
+To jointly apply for a household membership, please fill out the form for the primary member first and once it is submitted, fill the form again for the secondary member.

 Junior/Student Membership – Dues are $10 per year for this category.
 It is available to students at the college level or below.